exposit/katamoiran/_posts/2016-10-22-adventures-with-traits-three.md

 3. An ability that keeps the hero alive or brings him back to life if a certain condition is met, at the cost of all remaining tokens.
 4. An ability that changes how the hero heals, with a benefit and a drawback, as long as he has at least one token.

-For our vampire, it's:
+For our vampire:

 1. Spend a blood token point and add the value of the vampire trait as a bonus trait to physical rolls for the rest of the scene.
 2. Spend a token, look deep into the victim's eyes.
 If they have as many or fewer HD as your vampire trait, they succumb; otherwise, they get a saving throw.
-If they fail, treat as if under the effects of a Love Philtre or a Charm Person spell (with future saving throws as listed), your choice.
+If they fail, treat as if under the effects of a Love Philtre or a Charm Person spell (with future saving throws as per the source material), your choice.
 3. If you have one or more tokens left and take a mortal wound, instead lose all blood tokens and fall into a state indiscernible from death.
 Unless your head is severed, your heart is staked, or you are exposed fully to sunlight, you will regenerate and awaken at the next sunset with 1 HP.
 4. As long as you have at least one blood token remaining, you heal much faster than a normal human.
 At the end of any scene in which you've taken damage not from the sun or fire and that you have at least one blood token, automatically heal 1d8+1 times your vampire trait in HP.
 If you're still damaged, spend tokens involuntarily at the same rate until you are or until you run out of tokens.